 Painting brick isn’t 100% irreversible, but it’s pretty close.
 It’s like gaining 400 pounds.
 Technically you could lose that weight but it’s gonna take a lot of work, a lotta tears, enough swear words to fill a penitentiary and some kind of surgery.

-I started off thinking I was going to completely paint my brick wall.
-Then on a whim I decided to see if I would like it whitewashed.
+I started off thinking I was going to completely paint my brick wall solid white.
+Then on a whim (again) I decided to whitewash it.

 Whitewashing a brick wall (or anything) is as simple as using 50% water mixed with 50% paint.
 The paint has to be a water based paint, not oil.
-If it seems too solid still, just water it down a bit more.
+If the result seems too solid still, just water it down a bit more.

-Then paint it on the surface and blot the runs with a rag right away.
+Then paint the “whitewash” on the surface of whatever you’re painting and blot the runs with a rag right away.

 I didn’t like it.